-Visiting Angkor Wat is a given, but what else is there to do in Siem Reap?
+Visiting Angkor Wat is a given, but what are the other awesome things to do in Siem Reap?

 Siem Reap is famous for its proximity to the Angkor Temple Complex, but there is more to this town than ancient temples being swallowed up by lush jungles.

 We stayed in Siem Reap for three weeks during our time in Cambodia.
-It was our first stop in Cambodia, and it was where we fell in love with the country for the first time.
+It was our first stop, and it where we fell in love with the country for the first time.
 It took us a few days to get accustomed to the pace in Siem Reap, but once we settled in we began to appreciate the atmosphere and ambiance.
 And, most importantly, the people.

 The below list reflects the absolute bare minimum you should do while in town.
 There are a lot of things to do in Siem Reap, tons of experiences lurking just beyond the edge of your vision and around every corner, so keep an open mind and enjoy exploring this fascinating city!

 A total no brainer.
-This UNESCO World Heritage Site is a sprawling marvel of architecture.
-You obviously have to go to Angkor Wat when you are in Siem Reap.
+This UNESCO World Heritage Site is a sprawling marvel of architecture, and the top thing to do in Siem Reap, so you obviously have to go to Angkor Wat when you are in Siem Reap.

 Our favorite temple in the complex was Ta Prohm, where the stones laid by man have been partially reclaimed by the jungle surrounding them.